rust-psutil/rust-psutil/README.md

 ## Platform Support

-Currently, only Linux is supported, but support is planned for all major platforms.
+Currently, only Linux and macOS are supported, but support is planned for all major platforms.

 [platform_support](./platform_support.md) details the implementation level of each platform.